amygorgon/didtyronzil/docs/scheme/did-scheme.md

-# W3C DID-Scheme
+# Tyron's W3C DID Scheme

-A DID-Scheme is the formal syntax of a Decentralized Identifier.
+A DID Scheme is the formal syntax of a Decentralized Identifier.

-## Tyron DID-Scheme

 It is a URI scheme conformant with [RFC3986, Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986).